-🥮 Taiwan Mobile Co., Ltd.
+Faiwan Mobile Co., Ltd.

-Ethical Corporate Management Best Practice Principles - Before and After Amendments for Comparison
+Ethical Corporate Management Best Practice Principles - Before

-Article Amended Original Explanation 1 Subject to the operation principles of integrity, transparency, and responsibility, Taiwan Mobile Co., Ltd. (the "Company") enacts and executes "The Ethical Corporate Management Best Practice Principles" ("Principles") to establish a corporate culture of ethical management and sound development, and offer a framework to establish good commercial practices, risk management mechanism, and to create a sustainable business environment The Principles shall apply to the Company's subsidiaries, any foundation constituted as a juristic person to which the Company's direct or indirect accumulated contribution of funds exceeds 50% of the total funds received, Employee Welfare Committee, and other institutions or juridical persons which are substantially controlled by the Company.
+Article Amended Original Explanation 1 Subject to the operation principles of integrity, transparency, and responsibility, Taiwan Mobile Co., Ltd. (the "Company") enacts and executes "The Ethical Corporate Management Best Practice Principles" ("Principles") to establish a corporate culture of ethical management and sound development, and offer a framework to establish good commercial practices, risk management mechanism, and to create a sustainable business environment The Principles shall apply to the Company's subsidiaries, any foundation constituted as a juristic person to which the Company's direct or indirect accumulated contribution of funds exceeds 50% of the total funds received, Employee Welfare Committee , and other institutions or juridical persons which are substantially controlled by the Company.
 Subject to the operation principles of integrity, transparency, and responsibility, Taiwan Mobile Co., Ltd. (the "Company") enacts and executes "The Ethical Corporate Management Best Practice Principles" ("Principles") to establish a corporate culture of ethical management and sound development, and offer a framework to establish good commercial practices, risk management mechanism, and to create a sustainable business environment The Principles shall apply to the Company's subsidiaries, any foundation constituted as a juristic person to which the Company's direct or indirect accumulated contribution of funds exceeds 50% of the total funds received, and other institutions or juridical persons which are substantially controlled by the Company.
-According to Paragraph 2, Article 24 of Foundations Act, Taipei Foundation Regulation, and principle of Ethical Management Directions for the National Foundations of Employee Welfare Committee released by Ministry of Labor, Taiwan Mobile Employee Welfare Committee shall be included in the Ethical Corporate Management Best Practice Principles.
-17 The Company shall establish regulations for preventing conflicts of interest, to distinguish, supervise, and manage the potential risks of Unethical Conduct resulting from conflict interests, and offer appropriate means for directors, managers, and any other stakeholders attending or present at the board meeting to voluntarily explain whether their interests would The Company shall establish regulations for preventing conflicts of interest, to distinguish, supervise, and manage the potential risks of Unethical Conduct resulting from conflict interests, and offer appropriate means for directors, managers, and any other stakeholders attending or present at the board meeting to voluntarily explain whether their interests would According to Paragraph 2, Article 11 of XXX Co., Ltd., Procedures for Ethical Management and Guidelines for Conduct,
+According to Paragraph 2, Article 24 of Foundations Act, Taipei Foundation Regulation, and principle of Ethical Management Directions for the National Foundations of Employee Welfare Committee released by Ministry of Labor, Taiwan Mobile Employee Welfare Committee shall be included in the Ethical Corporate Management Best Practice 17 The Company shall establish regulations for preventing conflicts of interest, to distinguish, supervise, and manage the potential risks of Unethical Conduct resulting from conflict interests, and offer appropriate means for directors, managers, and any other stakeholders attending or present at the The Company shall establish regulations for preventing conflicts of interest, to distinguish, supervise, and manage the potential risks of Unethical Conduct resulting from conflict interests, and offer appropriate means for directors, managers, and any other stakeholders attending or present at the Principles.
+According to Paragraph 2, Article 11 of XXX Co., Ltd., Procedures for Ethical Management and After Amendments for Comparison